Skip to content

 \[ E_0 = -\epsilon+\frac{1}{2}\hbar\omega_0 \]

-The breaking energy is the energy difference between the ground state and the 'escape level' at 0 energy.
+The breaking energy is the energy difference between the ground state and the "escape level" at zero energy.

 \[ E_{break} = \epsilon - \frac{1}{2}\hbar\omega_0 \]

-5. The distance at which \(U(r)\) becomes anharmonic is determined by when one of the higher order terms in the Taylor expansion of the potential becomes of similar magnitude as the harmonic (2nd order) term.
+5. The distance at which \(U(r)\) becomes anharmonic is determined by when one of the higher-order terms in the Taylor expansion of the potential becomes of similar magnitude to the harmonic (second-order) term.
 However, since the only parameter with the dimensions of distance is \(\sigma\), we know that anharmonicity will set in when \(r-r_0\approx \sigma\).
 The prefactor is determined by the degree of anharmonicity that we want to allow.

 Exercise 3: Numerical simulation